Frozen Pipe Prevention and Repair Services

 Check out these tips from our professionals:

-- Warm air and constant circulation keeps pipes from freezing.
+- Warm air and constant circulation keep pipes from freezing.
 Some ways to do this is to open cabinet doors under sinks in rooms with exterior walls.
 Turn the faucet on just enough for a slight trickle of warm water to run.

 - Insulate pipes in unheated areas like crawl spaces, outside utility rooms, or areas with exterior walls.
 Any pipes that are exposed to the elements should be wrapped with thermostat-controlled heat cables or with heat tape.

 - A lot of people will turn off the heat when they’re away for a long time.
-Instead of turning off the heat, turn down the thermostat to know lower than 55 degrees Fahrenheit.
+Instead of turning off the heat, turn down the thermostat to no lower than 55 degrees Fahrenheit.